3/2/2021

 How Do I Know if My Dog is a Picky Eater?

-A picky dog is typically defined as a furry friend who does not consume all of her food at least once a day.
-If your dog has suddenly stopped eating, it is always good to be sure that there isn't another reason why your dog isn't eating all her food.
+A picky dog is typically defined as a furry friend who does not consume all of their food at least once a day.
+If your dog has suddenly stopped eating, it is always good to be sure that there isn't another reason why your dog isn't eating all their food.
 There are a variety of other factors aside from fussiness that can create a lack of appetite.
 These include:

 - A change in environment